FTC investigating ChatGPT creator OpenAI over consumer protection issues

 The agency sent OpenAI a 20-page letter requesting detailed information on its AI technology, products, customers, privacy safeguards and data security arrangements.

-OpenAI founder Sam Altman tweeted disappointment that the investigation was disclosed in a "leak," noting that the move would "not help build trust," but added that the company will work with the FTC.
+OpenAI founder Sam Altman tweeted disappointment that the investigation was disclosed in a "leak," noting that would "not help build trust," but added that the company will work with the FTC.

 “It’s super important to us that out technology is safe and pro-consumer, and we are confident we follow the law,” he wrote.
 “We protect user privacy and design our systems to learn about the world, not private individuals.”